German Chancellor Fellowship

 - Where appropriate German or English language certificate

-With the exception of the host's statement, you should upload all these documents and submit them together with the other application documents online.
+With the exception of the host's statement and the two letters of recommendation, you should upload all these documents and submit them together with the other application documents online.
 If one of the documents should be pending you may submit it subsequently by email (info(at)avh.de).
 Please note, however, that your complete application must reach the Humboldt Foundation by the application deadline at the latest.
 Incomplete applications may not be considered.

 Can I apply after the official application deadline?